nevrome/cultrans.bronzeageburials.article2019/README.md

 The `analysis` directory contains `code` and `data` to reproduce the preparations, calculations and figure renderings in this paper.
-The `article` directory contains the tex template and the text for the paper in *.Rmd* format.
+The `article` directory contains the text for the paper in *.Rmd* format.

 ### How to reproduce:

-As the data and code in this repository are complete and self-contained, it can be reproduced with any R environment (&gt; version 3.5.0).
+As the data and code in this repository are complete and self-contained, it can be reproduced with any R environment (\> version 3.5.0).
 The necessary package dependencies are documented in the `DESCRIPTION` file and can be installed manually or automatically with `devtools::install()`.
-If it’s not possible any more to construct a working environment with these methods due to technological progress, one can use the Docker image.
+If it's not possible any more to construct a working environment with these methods due to technological progress, one can use the Docker image.